acabal/scripts/README.md

 ##kindle-sync
 Compile and sync ebooks in ~/documents/ebooks/ to an attached Kindle device, then eject it.
 Epub files are compiled to mobi files and cover thumbnails are transferred automatically.

-##lock-after-login
-Lock the screen, then simulate a mouse movement to immediately wake the screen up.

 ##ogg-cover-art
 Add cover art to an OGG file.